 At the count of ten, the herd of 61 began moving up Black Mountain.
 Entrants ranged in age from 18 to 65.
 Some squeezed into tight skimo race suits.
 Others wore insulated jackets and heavy backpacks.
-Their backgrounds and strategies differed greatly, but everyone shared the same loose-screw mentality.
-Across the first three laps—the first three hours and 3,000 vertical feet—all 61 racers on Black Mountain remained standing.
+Their backgrounds and strategies differed greatly, but everyone seemed to share the same loose-screw mentality.
+After the first three laps—the first three hours and 3,000 vertical feet—all 61 racers on Black Mountain remained standing.

 “I’m just going to keep it at a conversational pace, literally,” he said.
 “If I can’t keep talking people’s ears off on the way up, I’ll know I’m in trouble.”

-By the tenth lap—ten hours and 10,000 vertical feet into the event—43 competitors still remained.
-But it was 8 P.M and cold.
+By the tenth lap—ten hours and 10,000 vertical feet into the event—43 competitors remained.
+But it was 8 P.M. and cold.
 Moods seemed a little less happy and a lot more skeptical.
 And by the 14th lap, the field had been whittled down to 21.

-One of them was a man named Rick Chalmers, a 58-year-old carpenter from South Portland, Maine.
+One of them was Rick Chalmers, a 58-year-old carpenter from South Portland, Maine.
 Chalmers had gray hair escaping from his helmet and heavy gear strapped to his feet.
-On the first handful of laps, he finished dead last and it seemed that, perhaps, the second-oldest man in the field would be calling it quits.
+On the first handful of laps, he finished dead last and it seemed that, perhaps, the second-oldest man on the hill would be calling it quits.
 But it was all part of his strategy.